Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 ## Setting test

-In this part, we will start looking at how we can use the AC that was written in the previous part.
+In this part, we will start looking at how we can use the AC that has been written in the previous part.
 Entropy coders take value that need to be encode from a model that drives compression process.
 The role of the model is to estimate the probability of the symbol (maybe transform data in some way before) that we are encoding and pass that probability to the entropy coder.
 The boundary of this interaction may be blurred, as in the case of LZ, but in our case, the separation will be quite clear.
-If you have watched the commits from previous part, you have already seen that they had some simple static model.
+If you have watched the commits from previous part, you have already seen that they have some simple static model.
 Maybe it would be better to consider implementation of the model itself first, but as changes in how we use our models will be minor from the following example, I decided at first give a glance at how we will use them, so in the future, we won't be disturbed from their implementation.

 ```
 void TestStaticAC(const file_data& InputFile)